Checker Motors Corporation: Pre-Checker history and its formation

-Solidifying the taxi market
+Consolidating the taxi market

 Markin gradually acquired the unrelated taxicab operator Checker Taxi of Chicago over the course of the 1920s.
 In 1929, he purchased Checker Taxi's rival Yellow Cab Company from John D. Hertz, who had grown weary of the decade-long Chicago Taxi War between Checker and Yellow Cab.
 The two operators were merged into the Parmelee Transportation Company.
 Yellow Cab previously had used taxicabs built by a subsidiary, the Yellow Cab Manufacturing Company, but after Yellow Cab (the taxi operator) was folded into Parmelee, both companies turned to Checker Cab instead, ensuring a steady demand for its taxicabs.
 Yellow Cab Mfg. had been established in 1920 and following its acquisition by General Motors (GM) in 1925, was reorganized as Yellow Truck & Coach.
 By that time, Yellow Cab Mfg. had begun to pivot towards producing motorbuses, but continued to manufacture taxicabs.
 Markin would go on to acquire the principal taxicab operating companies in New York City, Pittsburgh, and Minneapolis.
 From 1922 to 1928, Checker Cab made and sold 8,019 taxicabs to various operators.

 Markin's captive market strategy proved sound during the Great Depression; with Checker Cab sales holding steady, the company continued to return a reliable profit.
 Although the year-to-date profit for Checker Cab in May 1931 was just US$665, it was still a positive profit when many automobile manufacturers were struggling, prompting GM to rename the Yellow Cab company to General Cab and to re-enter the taxicab market.
 However, operators took advantage of GM's generous terms which did not include a repayment schedule.
 General Motors withdrew from the market in 1938.
 Checker's strategy also attracted the attention of the federal government, which later brought an antitrust suit against Checker and Markin under the Sherman Act.
 Although the case was initially dismissed by the United States District Court for the Northern District of Illinois, that decision was reversed by the Supreme Court of the United States in 1947 and decided in favor of the defendants in 1948, who argued successfully that Checker Cab's successes with taxicab operators were due to the marque's inherent advantages and not the complex relationships between the manufacturer and operators: because Checker Cab's vehicles were purpose-built for the taxicab industry, operators naturally would choose them over modified passenger cars.
 After another appeal, the Supreme Court upheld the lower court's verdict in 1949.